 Sample Three - Barrel Racing Arena - Learning Arena Dimensions (Open PDF)

-NOTE: The barrel racing pattern can be scaled down for smaller arenas.
-Judge the skill level or your riders and set your barrel to fence dimensions first.
-Subtract the distance you choose for the distance between barrels one and two and the side fences from the overall width of your arena and use this for your maximum distance between barrels one and two.
-The distance between barrel one and barrel three should be no greater than the distance between barrel one and two plus 20 feet.
+NOTE: (see drawing below) The barrel racing pattern can be scaled down for smaller arenas.
+Evaluate the skill level of your riders and set your safe barrel-to-side fence dimensions first (S).
+To get the distance between barrel one and two simply multiply the barrel-to-side fence dimension by two, and subtract this value from the overall width of your arena (Y).
+The distance between barrel one and barrel three (B) should be no greater than the distance between barrel one and two (A) plus 20 feet.

 Sample Four - Barrel Racing Arena - Adjusting dimensions for small arenas (Open PDF)